Graduation and Convocation

 Briefly, to graduate you must:

-- Successfully complete all of the program requirements set out in your curriculum by Senate (see Academic Advisement Report)
+- Successfully complete all of the program requirements set out in your curriculum as approved by Senate (see Academic Advisement Report)

-- Have a cumulative grade point average of 1.67 or higher;
+- Have a program cumulative grade point average of 1.67 or higher;

 - Complete your program within the allotted timespan;